nvim-neo-tree/neo-tree.nvim/README.md

 [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) and
 [nvim-cokeline](https://github.com/noib3/nvim-cokeline).
 Everything will be configurable and take either strings, tables, or functions.
 You can take sane defaults or build your tree items from scratch.
+There should be the ability to add any features you can think of through existing hooks in the setup function.